 I know that many overweight or obese people don’t want to come to the gym.
 I work there, so it’s second nature to me and I know how many overweight people come in.
 We are so glad they are there.
 And many of our clientele are obese.
 So I’m not worried about what anyone thinks about me.
 I’m there to change my life and my future.

 The best exercise for obese people is whatever you will do.
 If you like to walk, then walk.
 If you like to lift weights, then do that.
 If you like the bike, get on that thing.
 If you prefer the elliptical, wear it out.
 Whatever makes you feel good.
 Do as much of it as you can.
 Start slowly so you won’t burn out quickly and enjoy knowing you are doing the best thing for your body.
 Come into the gym and I’ll help you get started.
+Or call me at Training Kamp and I can set you up with personal training at Strictly Fitness or group exercise classes at Social Sphere.
+Here are some ideas if you go by yourself, gym workouts for beginners to lose weight.

 exercise for obese beginners at home

 If you would rather stay home while you get in shape, I can totally understand that too.
 Getting some good equipment at home is a great way to get in shape.
 But what if you don’t have any equipment or the budget for it or for a gym membership?
 Check out bodyweight exercises for obese people.
+(Check out these ways to save money on fitness gear to get you started.)

 Bodyweight exercises are so good because you use the weight of your own body to give you the workout.
 Think pushups and pull-ups from gym class as a kid.
 The heavier you are the more you’re working out when you lift it.
 So you can really build some strength with these exercises.